MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-zypper.md

 ---

 > [!WARNING]
 > The latest Azure CLI package developed for SUSE Linux Enterprise Server (SLES), and OpenSUSE (Leap), is version 2.39.0 (released on 08/02/2022).
 The Azure CLI development team is coordinating with SUSE to provide future version releases of this package within the official SUSE internal repositories.
-You may continue to use historical versions of Azure CLI on these systems, but there will be no updates or bugfixes.
+You may continue to use historical versions of Azure CLI on these systems, but there will be no further updates or bugfixes from Microsoft.
 >
 > Azure CLI packages beyond version 2.39.0 will be maintained and supported by the SUSE/OpenSUSE community.
 Please refer all support issues and bug reports to their support teams.